10 Ways to reduce the indoor air pollution | Turmerry

 • Wood smoke

-1. Once a week open up the windows.
+1. Once a Week, Open Up the Windows

 Marie Kondo, the most popular decluttering expert that we are huge fans of, opens her windows every week for some time to let fresh air come in.
 How hard can it be to open the windows to replace the old air with fresh air?